Achievable logoAchievable logo

 Starting position:

-• Fully extend elbows
+• Fully extend your elbows

 Downward movement phase:

-• Pull bar down to upper chest
+• Pull the bar down to your upper chest

-• Maintain torso position without jerking
+• Maintain your torso position without jerking

-• Touch bar to clavicle/upper chest
+• Touch the bar to your clavicle/upper chest

 Upward movement phase: